 We are not a secret society but a private club.
 You must be invited and sponsored by a current member in good standing to join the Loyal Order of Moose.
-Downers Grove Lodge 1535 first years dues are $65 and application fee is $20 (application fee is waved until July 31, 2021).
+Downers Grove Lodge 1535.
+First years dues are $65 and application fee is $20.

 Only new or re-enrolled applicants for the Loyal Order of Moose or the Women of the Moose may be processed through the electronic application at this time.
 The Moose Legion application may be added at a future date, but is not available now.
 Reinstatements may not be made electronically.